 Vitamins and Supplements

-There is some controversy regarding the value of additional supplements in a well nourished individual.
-But, because of issues with our current food supply, even a seemingly well nourished person can be deficient in certain vitamins, which can adversely effect pilonidal wound healing.
+There used to be controversy regarding the value of additional supplements in a well nourished individual.
+But, because of issues with vitamin depletion in our current food supply, even a seemingly well nourished person can be deficient in certain of the vitamins which can adversely effect pilonidal wound healing.
 The vitamin content of our food supply is not what it used to be!
 Since it can be difficult to determine vitamin deficiencies, it may be a good idea to supplement a healthy diet with the additional vitamins, minerals, and amino acids listed below, which are specifically involved with the healing process.
 This is especially important for patients who have had problems with prolonged wound healing.
 For more information, here is a link that discusses vitamin depletion in our diet.